 INVASION AND BEYOND

 U.S. troops went into Baghdad expecting to be greeted as liberators.
 They soon learned that they were unwelcome occupiers.
 (PBS documentary on Iraq, Jul.
-28, 2014) Yet the administration’s “war on terror” displayed great resilience, the Bush administration demonstrating skill at fending off criticism24 while repeatedly invoking 9/11 as an emblematic reminder of the need for steadfast vigilance.
+28, 2014) Yet the administration’s “war on terror” displayed great resilience, the Bush administration demonstrating skill at fending off criticism while repeatedly invoking 9/11 as an emblematic reminder of the need for steadfast vigilance.
 A stunning example of that resilience was the Bush administration’s ability to survive high-level exposures of pre-9/11 ineptness at preventing the 9/11 attacks.

 Yet another indicator of resilience was the administration’s ability to roll with the punches over 9/11-related news from elsewhere in the world, including, for example, the mysterious disappearance from Tora Bora in Afghanistan of Osama bin Laden, and his subsequent appearances on Arab TV.
 Still another example was the occupation, at human and economic costs to Americans and Iraqis alike, reminiscent of Vietnam.
 Despite these problems the Bush administration managed in fall 2004 to maintain public support for “staying the course” in Iraq and to triumph over the Democrats in the 2004 elections.
 Gradually, however, the narrative began to unravel.
 And while not all of the problems can be laid at the feet of rhetoric, it appears that the Bush administration increasingly fell victim to its own desperate efforts to prop up the case for war, offering, for example, overly optimistic projections for success in Iraq based on spurious statistics, denying high-level authorization for the use of torture while at the same time calling for exemptions to the Geneva Convention’s strictures against torture, and efforts to discredit former acting ambassador to Iraq, Joseph Wilson, who had been a vociferous critic of some of the administration’s earlier intelligence claims.